DWNU: 2000s

-Final transmission
+Closure

 Former DJ Joyce Ann Burton Titular, popularly known as Jaedee, disclosed on her blog that NU 107 would close down in 2011, reportedly due to financial constraints (brought about by lack of advertisers' support) and poor ratings (as it struggled against other stations such as 90.7 Love Radio, IFM 93.9, Barangay LS 97.1 and Tambayan 101.9), which was later confirmed at the 2010 NU Rock Awards.
 On October 27, 2010, the Manila Bulletin reported that the station would sign off on November 7, 2010.
 Musicians and the recording industry "expressed sadness over developments regarding the station."

 During the 2010 NU Rock Awards on October 29, Hermosisima announced that it was going to be the last Rock Awards, and that the station will be reformatted and injected with new capital.
 On the week leading up to the final day, a Facebook page was set up to formally organize the final day of broadcasts.
 More than a thousand fans responded to the call.
 Barangay officials in Brgy.
 San Antonio in Pasig were informed of the matter beforehand.